schneebergerlab/GameteBinning/Manual.md

 ##### Step 9.
 Phasing SNPs within gamete genomes.

-Prepare subset_consen_cells.txt, where each line is a file path pointing to /path/to/cells_sep/barcodeX/shoremap_converted/extracted_consensus_0.txt
+Prepare subset_consen_cells.txt, where each line is a file path pointing to a consensus file of a specific barcode: /path/to/cells_sep/barcodeX/shoremap_converted/extracted_consensus_0.txt

     date=20200426
     marker=/path/to/final_snp_markers.txt